xupei0610/ComputerGraphics-HW/hw2/README.md

 When the parameter is 0, no supersampling will by performed.

-To use Jitter supersampling, use `-DJITTER=<positive integer>` when in the `cmake` command.
+To use Jitter supersampling, use `-DUSE_JITTER=<positive integer>` when in the `cmake` command.
 Then `<positive integer>` represents all many samples will be collected in a subspace whose size is decided by the sampling radius.

-To use Adapative supersampling, use `-DADAPTIVE`.
-If no `JITTER` is defined, `ADAPTIVE` will perform Jitter sampling 5 times in a sub sampling space.
+To use Adapative supersampling, use `-DUSE_ADAPTIVE`.
+If no `USE_JITTER` is defined, `USE_ADAPTIVE` will perform Jitter sampling 5 times in a sub sampling space.

 Set `-DUSE_GUI=OFF` or close the option in the `CMakeLists.txt` file to disable GUI, if it is a trouble to use SDL2 with CMake.